QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 Introduction to Preconditioning
 --------------------------------

+As discussed, if you tell a numerical analyst you are using direct methods, their first question may be “which factorization?” - but if you tell them you are using an iterative method, they may ask "which preconditioner?".

 As discussed at the beginning of the lecture, the spectral properties of matrices determine the rate of convergence of iterative matrices.
 In particular, ill-conditioned matrices converge slowly.